xmonader/letsbuildacompiler-pretty/README.md

 # Let's Build a Compiler -- pretty

-[Pretty](https://xmonader.github.io/letsbuildacompiler-pretty/) version of [Let's Build a Compiler](https://compilers.iecc.com/crenshaw/) the fifteen-part series, written from 1988 to 1995, is a non-technical introduction to compiler construction.
+[Pretty](https://xmonader.github.io/letsbuildacompiler-pretty/) version of [Let's Build a Compiler](https://compilers.iecc.com/crenshaw/) by Jack Crenshaw.
+The fifteen-part series, written from 1988 to 1995, is a non-technical introduction to compiler construction.

 ## Publishing flow
 - Make sure to have [mdbook](https://github.com/rust-lang-nursery/mdBook) installed